Move-Out Inspection Checklist for Florida Landlords

 What must your 30-day deposit claim notice include?

 Vague terms sink claims.
 For deductions over $200, courts often expect a third-party invoice rather than your own estimate.
 Once the notice is delivered, the tenant has 15 days to object in writing.
 If they don't object, you may keep the claimed amount and must return any balance within 30 days of the notice date.
-The Florida Bar publishes a sample claim form that tracks the statutory language; your county clerk or a Florida landlord-tenant attorney can point you to the current version.
+The statute itself sets the exact wording your notice must use (Florida Statute 83.49(3)(a)); track that language verbatim rather than a generic template, because a notice that omits it can be challenged.

 What are the most common move-out deduction disputes?